IMPORTANT UPDATES

 Specialization is intensive training or competition in a single organized sport for more than eight months a year by children 12 years old and younger.

-According to the sports medicine specialists at Children’s Healthcare of Atlanta, kids who specialize in playing one sport early on have an increased risk of overuse injuries from intense training.
-They're also more likely to experience burnout from playing the same sport every season or stress from playing too often.
+According to the sports medicine specialists at Children’s Healthcare of Atlanta, kids who specialize in playing one sport early on may face the risk of overuse injuries from intense training and burnout or stress from playing too often.

 1. Take time off each week.
 One to two days off each week from playing or practicing for a sport can decrease the chance of injuries.